brown-ccv/mmp-next/src/content/pages/data.md

 ##### MSACROSS

-A cross-sectional supplemental file providing the cost of living index (1983) for each U.S. urban geographic code contained in the Mexican Migration Project files (as of June 1997), allowing researchers to adjust for differences in price levels across metropolitan areas at a particular point in time.
+A cross-sectional supplemental file providing the cost of living index (1983) for each U.S. urban geographic code contained in the MMP files (as of June 1997), allowing researchers to adjust for differences in price levels across metropolitan areas at a particular point in time.

 ##### MSAYEAR

-A longitudinal supplemental file containing information on the consumer price index (base 1982-84), unemployment rate, number of Mexicans who became legal residents as a percent of the total Mexican foreign-born population and total population size for all U.S. urban areas used in the Mexican Migration Project (as of June 1997), over selected years.
+A longitudinal supplemental file containing information on the consumer price index (base 1982-84), unemployment rate, number of Mexicans who became legal residents as a percent of the total Mexican foreign-born population and total population size for all U.S. urban areas used in the MMP (as of June 1997), over selected years.

 ## Accessing the Data